t-costa/WIMP-Multihop-Protocol/src/README.md

 {
   "handle" : "hello/hello_risp",
   "ip" : "my ip",
-  "path" : "length path of the source"
+  "path" : "length path of the source",
+  "ssid" : "ssid of the AP"
 }

 ### ACK